Daniel J. Frey

 The people in the boat became afraid.

-They started to blame each other for even thinking they could go out into the unknown.
+They began to blame each other for even considering they could venture into the unknown.

 Their fear turned to rage.

-Both sides blamed each other for they both believed there was no hope.
+Both sides blamed each other because they both believed there was no hope.

 They began to fight each other.